-The loss of third-party cookies will put increasing pressure on publishers as yield and floor prices will drop, due to fewer buyers understanding the value of their bidding on specific advertising slots, which in turn impacts overall revenue.
+The loss of third-party cookies will put increasing pressure on publishers, due to fewer buyers understanding the value of their bidding on specific advertising slots, which in turn impacts overall revenue.

-It is also important to note that when we use the term publishers, we are referring to any site that makes its own content.
-This differs from platforms that are reliant on its consumer to make the content for them i.e. YouTube, Twitter, Instagram, Facebook, who also don't rely on third-party cookies, as they have their own logged-in user solution in place, so will be barely affected by the changes.
+It is important to note that when we use the term publishers, we are referring to any site that makes its own content.
+This differs from platforms that are reliant on its consumer to make the content for them i.e. YouTube, Twitter, Instagram, Facebook, who also don't rely on third-party cookies, as they have their own logged-in user solution in place.